particle-iot/docs/src/content/tutorials/device-cloud/device-claiming.md

 In products, however, the device name is not unique if devices are claimed to multiple users or customers.
 Different users or customers can have devices with the same name.

-### MAC
+### MAC Address

-The MAC (media access control) address uniquely identifies the Wi-Fi radio on the Photon, P1, Argon, and Tracker.
+The MAC (media access control) Address uniquely identifies the Wi-Fi radio on the Photon, P1, Argon, and Tracker.
 It is assigned during manufacture and is typically 12 hexadecimal digits (48 bits).

 The Particle Ethernet FeatherWing has a separate MAC address that is randomly assigned a site-local address that is not necessarily globally unique.